Aphrodite: 6 Powerful Ways to Connect With the Goddess of Love and Beauty

 Is Aphrodite Reaching Out to Me?

-Honouring Aphrodite in the way that she was worshipped for generations is not only respectful.
-But increases your chances of success in building a long-term relationship with her.
+Venerating Aphrodite in the way she was worshipped for generations is not only respectful, but increases your chances of building a successful long-term relationship with her.

-A big part of embracing the Greek cultural context is to not impose your past religious beliefs onto her worship.
+A large part of embracing the ancient Greek cultural context is not imposing past religious beliefs onto Aphrodite’s worship.

-If you were brought up within a monotheistic religion.
-You will have internalised some toxic beliefs about deity.
+If you were brought up within a monotheistic religion, you will have internalised some fairly toxic beliefs about deity.

 The myths aren’t literal.